qutech/QuMADA/docs/tutorials.rst

 .. note::

 	There is a known bug that requires the instrument's name to be the same as the name found in the corresponding mapping file.
-	This is especcially relevant when you want to use to instruments of the same type.
+	This is especcially relevant when you want to use two instruments of the same type.
 We are working on a fix for this issue.
 	As a workaround, you can create a second mapping file for the second instrument and alter the instrument name on the left side of the mapping file to the name of the second instrument.

 #############